scipy-conference/scipy_proceedings/papers/91_reiss/91_reiss.rst

-The Python data science community has developed effective tools for managing and analyzing data in memory, chief among them being the DataFrame library *Pandas*.
+The Python data science community has developed effective tools for managing and analyzing data in memory, chief among them being the DataFrame library *Pandas* :cite:`jeff_reback_2021_4681666`.

-*TODO: Cite Pandas paper*

 Could we use these general-purpose tools instead of continually reinventing data structures and algorithms for basic NLP tasks?

 We prototyped some use cases and quickly discovered that NLP-related data involves domain-specific concepts; and some of these concepts are inconvenient